Thursday, January 7, 2016

 The Golden Calf

-Abusing Faith in the Garden of Eden
+Abusing Faith In The Garden Of Eden

-The Testing of the Israelites
+The Testing Of The Israelites

 The Moral Distinction

-Emotive behavior that appears to suggest animals are conscious beings capable of thinking is more about reactions that come from trained responses, or environmentally conditioned responses.
-There is no evidence that emotive behavior in animals is the result of an ability to form concepts of moral behavior; neither is there any evidence that emotive behavior in animals comes from exercising the power of the will and choosing to respond to selected criteria in a demonstration of moral will power.
+Emotive behavior that appears to suggest animals are conscious beings capable of thinking is more about reactions that come from trained responses or environmentally conditioned responses.
+There is no evidence that emotive behavior in animals is the result of an ability to form concepts of moral behavior; neither is there any evidence that emotive behavior in animals comes from exercising the power of the will and choosing to respond to selected criteria in a demonstration of moral willpower.

-Physical and Moral Breakdown is Inevitable
+Physical And Moral Breakdown Is Inevitable

-The reason why we can live forever, if we keep all the Ten Commandments, is we will be in communion with God; for we will not have broken faith with God, and we will be as Adam and Eve were in the Garden of Eden before they sinned.
+The reason we can live forever if we keep all the Ten Commandments is that we will be in communion with God; for we will not have broken faith with God, and we will be as Adam and Eve were in the Garden of Eden before they sinned.
 To be in communion with God means that we have true life in the eternal realm that transcends time and death.
-The eternal realm is not governed by time; because time is measured only when there is a difference like day and night that recurs.
+The eternal realm is not governed by time because time is measured only by recurring differences, such as day and night.
 Outside of this, there is no such thing as time, simply because it cannot be measured.
 Only finite things can be measured.
-Death makes time measurable because it introduces a finite element, which we know as the temporal.
-Death comes from breaking only one of the Ten Commandments.
-Anyone who does not break any of the Ten Commandments will live forever.
-Unfortunately, life on Earth has become temporary, instead of eternal, because death reigns.
-Eternity like infinity cannot be measured, because both states of existence have no end, but our lives on Earth will come to an end.[v]
-Eternity like infinity cannot be measured, because both states of existence have no end, but our lives on Earth will come to an end.
+Death makes time measurable by introducing a finite element known as the temporal.
+Death comes from violating only one of the Ten Commandments.
+Anyone who does not violate any of the Ten Commandments will live forever.
+Unfortunately, life on Earth has become temporary instead of eternal because death reigns.[vi]
+Eternity, like infinity, cannot be measured because both states of existence have no end, but our lives on Earth will come to an end.

-Only Jesus Fulfilled the Law’s Requirements
+Only Jesus Fulfilled The Law’s Requirements

 Now, according to the will and testament of Jesus Christ, because of His death on the cross, it is possible for us all to partake of the gift that has been left to us.
-If we take up Jesus’ offer of eternal life, would it then be right for us to spurn this offer and abuse the grace that has been extended to us?
-The answer to this is a resounding, "No!”
+If we accept Jesus’ offer of eternal life, would it then be right for us to spurn this offer and abuse the grace that has been extended to us?
+The answer to this is a resounding, “No!”

 Our Heavenly Advocate

 The door that once was closed to us has now been opened, so we can have a relationship with the Creator God.
-Where, then, is the merit in spurning God’s grace by deliberately breaking the very commandments that offer life?
+Where then is the merit in spurning God’s grace by deliberately violating the very commandments that offer life?
 The relationship we now have with God means we still need to uphold the Ten Commandments.
 Jesus was very clear about this.
-He said that those who relaxed the least of the commandments would be recognized least in the kingdom of Heaven, and if our righteousness did not exceed that of the hypocrites, we would not enter the kingdom of Heaven (Matthew 5:19-20).
+He said that those who relaxed the least of the commandments would be recognized least in the kingdom of Heaven, and if our righteousness does not exceed that of the hypocrites, we would not enter the kingdom of Heaven (Matthew 5:19-20).
+Fortunately, though, if we miss the mark and fail to uphold the Law, we now have an advocate with the Father who intercedes on our behalf.
+In the event that we do stumble, we can pick ourselves up and get back on track.

 To quote the Apostle John: